boidushya/blog.boidu.dev/blogs/intentional-design.md

 **Responsive Adaptation**: Better Lyrics detects your window size and adjusts accordingly.
 Not because there's a "mobile mode" toggle, but because it just does the right thing.
 I didn't even know mobile browsers supported extensions when I started building Better Lyrics.
 Turns out they do, and users love it.

-These aren't features I can market.
+These aren't features we can market.
 They don't make flashy demo videos.
 But they're the reason Better Lyrics feels polished.

 ## When Intentionality Breaks Down